-If you’re an employer in California, you must offer the CalSavers Retirement Savings Program—or another retirement plan such as a 401(k).
+If you’re an employer in California with 5 or more employees, you must offer the CalSavers Retirement Savings Program—or another retirement plan such as a 401(k).
 Faced with this decision, you may be asking yourself: Which is the best plan for my employees?

 To help you make an informed decision, we’ve provided answers to frequently asked questions about CalSavers:

 1. Do I have to offer my employees CalSavers?

 No. California laws require businesses with 5 or more employees to offer retirement benefits, but you don’t have to elect CalSavers.
 If you provide a 401(k) plan (or another type of employer-sponsored retirement program), you may request an exemption.

 CalSavers is a Payroll Deduction IRA program—also known as an “Auto IRA” plan.
 Under an Auto IRA plan, if you don’t offer a retirement plan, you must automatically enroll your employees into a state IRA savings program.
 Specifically, the CalSavers plan requires employers with at least five employees to automatically enroll employees at a 5% deferral rate with automatic annual increases of 1%, up to a maximum contribution rate of 8%.

 As an eligible employer, you must withhold the appropriate percentage of employees’ wages and deposit it into the CalSavers Roth IRA on their behalf.
 Employees retain control over their Roth IRA and can customize their account by selecting their own contribution rate and investments—or by opting out altogether.